Thunderarea/music-mode-for-youtube/README.md

 - Firefox 109 or later
 - Edge 91 or later

-For compatibility with other Chromium browsers, a required version is one that supports manifest version 3 or later.
+For compatibility with other Chromium browsers, a version that supports Manifest V3 is required.

 ## Installation
 For all the Chromium browsers that support extensions from the Chrome Web Store the extension can be installed from the [Chrome Web Store](https://chromewebstore.google.com/detail/music-mode-for-youtube/abbpaepbpakcpipajigmlpnhlnbennna).
-These browsers include:
+These browsers are:
 - Google Chrome
 - Microsoft Edge
 - Brave